Coriolanus Snow

 Coriolanus "Coryo" Snow is a character in The Hunger Games franchise, a book series and film series.
 In the original book trilogy (2008–2010), President Snow is the dictator of the state of Panem through the end of the Second Rebellion, which deposes him.
 In the prequel book, The Ballad of Songbirds and Snakes (2020), he is an ambitious, intelligent and charismatic 18-year-old.
 He is assigned the role of mentoring a girl competing in the tenth Hunger Games—singer Lucy Gray Baird—and forms a relationship with her.

 In the first four film adaptations, President Snow is portrayed by Donald Sutherland.
 He asked to be involved in the series as he believed it would engage young viewers in the politics of revolution.
 Tom Blyth was cast as the younger Snow in the film The Ballad of Songbirds & Snakes (2023): he saw the character as progressing through three stages, from naive and ambitious to the more reserved, Sutherland-like character.

 Roses are a symbol of the Snow family, connecting Coriolanus to his mother and grandmother.
 He uses roses to communicate with The Hunger Games main character, Katniss Everdeen.
 His signature method of eliminating his enemies is with poison.
 Snow is influenced by Dr. Gaul's view of state control as a necessity to prevent disorder.
 He initially acts to help Lucy Gray out of self-interest but develops feelings for her.
 Lucy Gray bears similarities to Katniss, including their musicality, home, and experience in the Hunger Games.

 Critics of both the book and film disapproved of the choice to center Snow in The Ballad of Songbirds and Snakes, as it is known that he will become a villain.
 However, Sutherland's performance in four The Hunger Games films—which expanded the role of President Snow from the books—garnered acclaim.
 Sutherland was nominated for a Teen Choice Award and an MTV Movie Award.

 Character history

-Snow lives in Panem, the old North America, where an elite Capitol rules over 12 Districts.
+Snow lives in Panem, the dystopian North America, where an elite Capitol rules over 12 Districts.
 Each year, a Hunger Games takes place to punish the Districts for a failed revolution, known as the Dark Days.
-The Games consist of a male and female Tribute from each District fighting to the death until one remains.
+The Games consist of a male and female child from each District, known as Tributes, fighting to the death until one remains.